Natural History | Documentary | Underwater

 Seaproof.tv

-For over a decade Russell has operated a successful small scale production company focussing on ocean related organizations and businesses.
+For over a 12 years Russell has operated a successful small scale production company focussing on ocean related organizations and businesses.
 Seaproof.tv produced the award winning minimentaries; Tadpoles: The Big Little Migration, Call of the Coastal Wolves, Exploring Bell Island, and The Great Bear Swim.
 Before shorts, it was one of the first companies producing HD underwater video for the scuba industry, tourism industry, competitive freediving, education and entertainment avenues - from concept to full delivery.

 Diving Operations

 Russell is a certified commercial diver, meeting CSAZ275 requirements.
 He works as a safety diver, dive supervisor, and dive operations & production management, as well as underwater AC and backup / B-Cam operator.
 Russell knows how productions operate and how to integrate that into safe and efficient diving practices.
-Russel started the Canadian Underwater Film Network.
+Russell started the Canadian Underwater Film Network.
 He is also a PADI Divemaster, and an experienced cold water diver.
 In fact, he favours a drysuit over a wetsuit.
 Weirdo.

 Large Format